Lockpickers-United/lpu-belt-explorer/src/resources/scorcardInfoFaqBB.md

 Sure!
 Any lock, even one that is not eligible for Dan Points, can be added by anyone who wants to keep track.
 The Scorecard will make the transition to Black Belt even easier for these people since their Dan-eligible locks will already be cataloged.

-### Q. Can I keep using the Dan Sheet?

-Yes.
-We hope Scorecard will become the official successor to the Dan Sheet but for now both systems are active and can be used for tracking your picks and projects.
-Worth noting: because the Dan Sheet cannot be actively connected to LPUbelts, changes in one place are not reflected in the other.
-It’s best to choose one or the other though of course you can keep both up-to-date.

 ### Q: Why did you build it?

 LPUbelts was originally built to directly address community needs, and we are always looking for ways to improve the LPU and lockpicking experience.
 The initial site (launched in Feb.
 2022) was built to replace a static spreadsheet that was previously used to keep track of the Belt Ranking list.
 We had great success in migrating this static spreadsheet to a dynamic site, so that now LPUbelts has become the central source of a ton of lock information.

 The success with the Belt Ranking list led us to look at other parts of the core picking experience to see what we could improve.
 We saw the Dan Sheet as an obvious area where there are a number of rough edges and errors, as well as a bunch of manual work needed to maintain it.
 Overall, we have made scoring locks and projects more intuitive to manage, more accurate, less prone to errors as locks are reclassified, more secure, and easier to maintain.
+In building towards a vision where core picking activities are integrated in one place, the Dan System is now also available on lpubelts.com.

 ### Q: The Dan Sheet has been around for a while, why change it?